Milwaukee: Did you know there's a rock star among us and he lives in Bay View?

 (PHOTO: Joe Ortega)

-During this same decade, Schoenbeck and his wife, Janice Scholz, had two children, now 14 and 12.
+During this same decade, Schoenbeck and his wife, Janice Scholz, had two children, now both in their teens.
 For some it would be a lot to manage – even an impossible endeavor – but Schoenbeck is simply cut out for touring.
 He even took a job as tour manager for Milwaukee's Trapper Schoepp and as a guitar tech for Fountains of Wayne just to have the chance to go back on the road.

 Although Scholz can sometimes join him on tour thanks to family members who can provide child care, Schoenbeck's rigorous touring schedule has prevented him from attending some family events.
 But he's OK with that.